UCR-CS-Ed-team/PBA-Offline/README.md

 This tool provides several metrics:

+#### Incremental Development Score

-- **Incremental Development Score**: A float between 0 and 1 where 1 means the student developed very incrementally, and 0 means the student's code changed very quickly.
+A float between 0 and 1 where 1 means the student developed very incrementally, and 0 means the student's code changed very quickly.

+#### Incremental Development Score Trail

-- **Incremental Development Score Trail**: A visualization of the student's development history across all submissions.
+A visualization of the student's development history across all submissions.
 These are metrics about each submission separated by commas.
 Formatted as:

 ```
 line count 1 (inc dev score 1), ^line count 2 (inc dev score 2), ...